King Kong (2013 musical)

 King Kong is a musical with music by Marius de Vries, lyrics by Michael Mitnick and Craig Lucas, a book by Lucas and additional musical and lyrical contributions by 3D, Sarah McLachlan, Guy Garvey, Justice and The Avalanches.
-It is based on the 1933 film of the same name.
+It is based on the 1933, 1976 and 2005 films.
 The original production was mounted in Australia in 2013.
 A re-worked Broadway production premiered in October 2018.

 Development

 The Australian production took five years of planning and over five months of rehearsals.
-Its director, Daniel Kramer, said that it took "three years of auditions and workshops" before performances began.
-He added, "It's tempting to focus on the spectacle of King Kong himself.
-But it is only through the humanity of the life around him – the people of New York City, the comic megalomania of filmmaker Carl Denham, the stubborn opposition of first mate Jack Driscoll, and the grace, beauty and power of our leading lady, Ann Darrow – that he truly takes life."
+Its director, Daniel Kramer, said that it took "three years of auditions and workshops" before performances began, also adding: "It's tempting to focus on the spectacle of King Kong himself.
+But it is only through the humanity of the life around him – the people of New York City, the comic megalomania of filmmaker Carl Denham, the stubborn opposition of first mate Jack Driscoll, and the grace, beauty and power of our leading lady, Ann Darrow – that he truly takes life".

-The musical, according to the 2013 press notes, "has gone back to the source – the novella of the original film by Merian C. Cooper and Edgar Wallace."
+The musical, according to the 2013 press notes, "has gone back to the source – the novella of the original film by Merian C. Cooper and Edgar Wallace".

 Productions

 Melbourne

-An earlier version of the musical opened at the Regent Theatre, Melbourne, on 15 June 2013, following previews from 28 May 2013.
+An earlier version of the musical opened at the Regent Theatre, Melbourne, on 15 June 2013, following previews from 28 May.
 It featured a score by Marius de Vries, lyrics by Michael Mitnick and Craig Lucas, a book by Lucas, and additional music and lyrics by 3D, Sarah McLachlan, Guy Garvey, Justice and The Avalanches.
 The production was directed by Daniel Kramer and choreographed by John O'Connell.

 Originally booking through 28 July 2013, the musical extended its booking period three times, closing on 16 February 2014, after an almost nine-month run.
 The show was produced by Global Creatures, which partnered with animatronics workshop The Creature Technology Company, who designed the six-metre animatronic silverback title character.